-- 2.5 billion people still do not have basic sanitation facilities such as toilets or latrines.
+- Nearly one third of the current global population has gained access to an improved sanitation facility since 1990, a total of 2.1 billion people.2.4 billion people still do not have basic sanitation facilities such as toilets or latrines.

-- Of these, 1 billion defecate in the open, for example in street gutters, behind bushes or into open bodies of water.
+- Of these, 946 million still defecate in the open, for example in street gutters, behind bushes or into open bodies of water.

 - At least 10% of the world’s population is thought to consume food irrigated by wastewater.